MattNies/AppleCraft/README.md

 # AppleCraft
-The name says it all.If you enjoy apples and minecraft then this is a mod for you! enjoy
+"The name says it all.
+If you enjoy apples and Minecraft then this is a mod for you!
+Enjoy!